 Letters of recommendation should be emailed to [email protected] with the subject line “Stimson South Asia Junior Fellowship—Last name of applicant.”
 All other application materials should be submitted as PDF documents through Stimson’s online application system.

-Completed applications are due February 21, 2020.
-Interviews will be conducted soon after, and final decisions will be communicated in early April.
-Applicants selected for interview may be required to complete one or more short research, editing, and/or writing tests.
-The fellowship will begin in early September 2020 and continue through August 2021.
+Interviews will be conducted soon after the application deadline, and final decisions will be communicated in March.
+Applicants selected for interview may be required to complete one or more short research, editing, and/or writing assignments as part of the evaluation process.
+The fellowship will begin in August (start date flexible) and continue for 12 months.

 Frequently Asked Questions

-For additional questions or information, please email [email protected] with the subject line “Query regarding Stimson South Asia Junior Fellowship 2020-2021.”
+For additional questions or information, please email [email protected] with the subject line “Query regarding Stimson South Asia Junior Fellowship.”